 A book about outstanding gardens on Chicago’s North Shore would not be complete without the Chicago Botanic Garden.
 The last garden highlighted in the book, the Botanic Garden has inspired many of the featured gardeners and has contributed to the high quality of private gardens on the North Shore.
 With a foreword by Barbara Whitney Carr, former president and chief executive officer of the Chicago Botanic Garden, and an introduction by Lenhardt surveying the history of the North Shore, this new book is a must for Chicago and Midwest residents, as well as garden enthusiasts and professionals worldwide.

 Documenting gardens is one of the best forms of preservation.
-All the royalties from the publication of Gardens of the North Shore of Chicago will go to the Garden Conservancy to support our mission to preserve, share, and celebrate America's gardens.
+All the royalties from the publication of Gardens of the North Shore of Chicago will go to the Garden Conservancy to support our mission to preserve, share, and celebrate America's gardens and diverse gardening traditions.

 Join us for this webinar, the third in the Garden Conservancy's Fall 2020 Literary Series of biweekly webinars, as Ben Lenhardt discusses his new book and the gardens it includes.